fieldtrip/website/example/irasa.md

 # Irregular Resampling Auto-Spectral Analysis (IRASA)

 IRASA allows distinguishing rhythmic activity from concurrent power-spectral 1/f modulations.
 The technique virtually compresses and expands the time-domain data with a set of non-integer resampling factors prior to Fourier-based spectral decomposition.
-As a result, rhythmic components in the power-spectrum are redistributed while the the arrhythmic 1/f distribution is left intact.
+As a result, rhythmic components in the power-spectrum are redistributed while the arrhythmic 1/f distribution is left intact.
 Taking the median of the resulting auto-spectral distributions extracts the power-spectral 1/f component, and the subsequent removal of the 1/f component from the original power-spectrum offers a power-spectral estimate of rhythmic content in the recorded signal.

 The below MATLAB script demonstrates the use of the [IRASA technique](https://link.springer.com/article/10.1007/s10548-015-0448-0) (on simulated data) for the purpose of [extracting rhythmic spectral features](https://www.biorxiv.org/content/10.1101/636241v2) from the electrophysiological signal.